iarjunsk/amplify-angular-app/README.md

 1. Run `npm install` to install node modules.

-2. Update the cognito credentials in main.ts
+2. Update the cognito credentials in aws-exports.js

 3. Run `ng serve -o` to run the project.